 - if a client can access the fund, there are limited conditions on withdrawal, such as re-locating overseas

 - the trust/account is only payable to the funeral director or administer of the clients estate

 - the client cannot generally access the interest earned from the account

 Fortune Manning has formed FM Funeral Trust to hold pre-paid funeral monies for clients.

 FM Funeral Trust’s trustee Funeral Trust Limited completes a declaration of trust with the client each time funds are lodged with it which records the terms on which the fund is held.

 The declaration of trust has been approved by Work and Income New Zealand and meets the criteria required for exemption when applying for a Residential Care Subsidy.

 The $10,000 will be held in an interest bearing account held with Fortune Manning’s bankers until your death.

-A fee of $120 plus GST will be charged for attending to terminating the trust including payment of any funeral account.
+A fee of $200 plus GST plus disbursements of $9 plus GST will also be charged for attending to terminating the trust including payment of any funeral account.

-For further information relating to Residential Care Subsidies please view the information on Work and Income New Zealand’s website.
+For further information relating to Residential Care Subsidies please view the information on Work and Income New Zealand’s website using the following link: